Virginia Tech® home

 The Research Leave Request Process

 Research Leave Requests are submitted one academic year (or calendar year for CY faculty) in advance of the proposed leave date.
-This provides adequate time for review of the proposals at the department, college, and university level before being brought to the Board of Visitors.
+This provides adequate time for review of the proposals at the department or school, college, and university level before being brought to the Board of Visitors.
 For faculty requesting a spring research leave, this means that the proposal would be submitted more than a year in advance of the leave dates.

 Research Leave requests are brought to the Board of Visitors for review and approval at their spring meeting, which usually falls in March or April.